Caring for Farm Animals Caring for Farm Animals

 Animal Welfare Improved Animal Welfare Outcomes

 Improved Animal Welfare Outcomes: Our goal is that Darden's suppliers will contribute to measurable improvements in animal welfare outcomes.
-Darden is working with our suppliers and industry peers, in conjunction with our Animal Welfare Advisory Council, to define these metrics.
-We plan to begin piloting frameworks in line with developments in welfare measurement methods in FY24.
+Darden is working with our suppliers and industry peers, in conjunction with our Animal Welfare Advisory Council, to define and analyze these metrics.

 Animal Welfare Poultry